gdszouxu/PX4-user_guide/en/gps_compass/rtk_gps.md

 To activate heading fusion for the attitude estimation, set the [EKF2_AID_MASK](../advanced_config/parameter_reference.md#EKF2_AID_MASK) parameter to enable *GPS yaw fusion*.

 ## RTK GPS that Output Yaw

-Some RTK GPS units (i.e. with multiple antennas) can output a yaw angle.
+Some RTK GPS units have multiple antennas, and can output a yaw angle.
-This can be used instead of the heading from the magnetic compass, and as an alternative to [RTK Heading with Two FP9 modules](#rtk-gps-heading-setup-configuration-u-blox-f9p).
+This yaw can be used instead of the heading from the magnetic compass (and as an alternative to [RTK Heading with Two FP9 modules](#rtk-gps-heading-setup-configuration-u-blox-f9p)).

 ###  Supported Devices